Harry-Vieth/Power-Outages-Analysis/index.md

 In this project I am looking at power outage information.
 I am asking …..

 ## Data Cleaning and Exploratory Data Analysis
+I chose to analyze total price by state.
+To impute the missing states I used the most frequent state.
+To impute the missing values for total price I first converted all the values to numbers as there was a mix of strings and numbers.
+Then I used conditional mean imputation to fill missing values with the mean value of their respective state.
 <iframe src="/Power-Outages-Analysis/assets/PriceVsState.html" width="800" height="600" frameborder="0"></iframe>

 ## Framing a Prediction Problem